February 10, 2017

 The rule is a piece of work.
 Stretching over 1,000 pages, it's more Moby Dick at this point than rule, minus the elegant writing and ferocious whale.
 I'm not sure it would have done a lot if implemented: by the time it got through the meat-grinding process of creation, sprinkled with the seasoning of countless lobbyists, it was heavily watered down, narrowed in scope, and confusing.

 The essence of the rule was "a client hires an advisor to act in their interest.
 Their logical assumption is that the advisor will do so.
-The advisor should do that and not sell the client out on the back end with kickbacks so that he/she can go heli-skiing in British Columbia."
+The advisor should do that and not take commissions from funds the advisor uses so that he/she can go heli-skiing in British Columbia."
 The financial industry disagreed with this common sense and got nervous about what ethics would do to profits, so they fought it tooth and nail.

 This behavior from the financial industry is embarrassing.
 But it is widespread.
 Almost all of the major firms are doing this to clients.
 If you have your money in a big firm, or with the 77% of advisors that are paid via "commissions," you're on the receiving end of this behavior.
 That is neither a fun nor profitable place to be.